opnfv/netready/docs/requirements/use_cases/l3vpn_any_to_any.rst

 between VNFs in the same L3VPN while separating the traffic and IP address spaces of different L3VPNs belonging to different tenants.

 There are 2 hosts (compute nodes).
-SDN Controller A and vRouter A are provided by Vendor A, and run on host A. SDN Controller B and vRouter B are provided by Vendor B, and run on host B.
+SDN Controller A and vForwarder A are provided by Vendor A and run on host A. SDN Controller B and vForwarder B are provided by Vendor B, and run on host B.

 There are 2 tenants.
 Tenant 1 creates L3VPN Blue with 2 subnets: 10.1.1.0/24 and
 10.3.7.0/24.
 Tenant 2 creates L3VPN Red with 1 subnet and an overlapping